Pratham-M-J/Multi-Agent-stock-analyzer/README.md

 **Empowering smarter investment decisions with AI-driven agents.**

 This project is an end-to-end platform for automated stock analysis and investment advisory, leveraging a multi-agent architecture (CrewAI) to orchestrate research, analytics, and actionable recommendations.
-The system integrates real-time data sources, advanced sentiment analysis, and extensible tooling—making it a robust foundation for both retail investors and quant developers.
+The system integrates real-time data sources, advanced sentiment analysis, and extensible tooling, making it a robust foundation for both retail investors and quant developers.

 ---